gautam132002/LFR/README.md

 ### Working of LFR

-The Line Following Robot works based on the principle of IR sensor feedback.
+The Line Following Robot operates using a binary control system.
 The IR sensors are placed on the bottom of the robot and are used to detect the contrast between the line and the background.
 Here's how it works:

 1. The IR sensors constantly measure the amount of reflected infrared light.

 2. When the sensor is over the line, it detects more reflected light due to the contrast, and when it's off the line, it detects less.

-3. The microcontroller processes the sensor data and determines which direction the robot should move to stay on the line.

-### How to Control Motors According to IR

-- To make the robot follow the line, you need to program the microcontroller to adjust the motor speeds based on the IR sensor readings.
+3. Based on the sensor readings, the robot's microcontroller controls the motors.
+It can be a simple high or low control system.

-- For example, if the left sensor detects more IR reflection (over the line), you might need to increase the speed of the right motor to steer the robot back on track.
+   - If the left sensor detects more IR reflection (over the line), the left motor may be set to high, and the right motor to low to steer the robot back on track.

-- Experiment with different thresholds and motor control strategies to fine-tune the robot's performance.
+   - If the right sensor detects more IR reflection, the right motor may be set to high, and the left motor to low.

 ## Uploading the Code

 You can find the Arduino code for this project in the `code` directory of this repository.
-Upload the code to your microcontroller to make the robot operate according to the IR sensor readings.
+Upload the code to your microcontroller to implement the binary control system that operates the motors according to the IR sensor readings.

 ## Application in the Real World